 - Loving God and loving people is what it’s all about!

-- Psalm 100:4-5 remind us to “Enter His gates with thanksgiving, and His courts with praise!
+Psalm 100:4-5 reminds us to “Enter His gates with thanksgiving, and His courts with praise!
 Give thanks to Him, bless His name!
 For the Lord is good; His steadfast love endures forever, and His faithfulness to all generations.”

 - Together we lift up God as we meet together.
 Our worship to God is to be based on Biblical teaching and can be expressed in many ways including: With singing (Psalm 147:1), With a new song (Psalm 96:1), With musical instruments (Psalm 150:3-5), With lifted hands (Psalm 134:2), With dancing (Psalm 149:3), With clapping hands and shouting (Psalm 47:1), With Kneeling (Psalm 95:6), With Psalms, Hymns & Spiritual Songs (Colossians 3:16), In spirit & in truth (John 4:23), In giving of our tithes and offerings (Malachi 3:8-10), By giving encouragement and forgiveness to others (Colossians 3:16)